 The Niagara Facility features a highly advanced, automated, moving container bench system, which allows for a perpetual, year-round harvest.
 Capital investments made in automated cultivation and quality assurance systems assist in reducing both costs and execution risk.
 Upon initial licensing in March 2020, it was primarily used as a staging ground for the 2020 outdoor cultivation at the Company's Port Perry Facility.
-Starter plants were grown on-site and transported to Port Perry at the beginning of the outdoor cultivation season, significantly reducing planting-to- harvest lead times.
+Starter plants were grown on-site and transported to Port Perry at the beginning of the outdoor cultivation season, significantly reducing planting-to-harvest lead times.

 Since the completion of the outdoor propagation crop, the Niagara Facility is now being used for normal course cannabis production, with the first of perpetual, daily harvests completed in September 2020.
-Following the initial harvest, a gradual ramp-up of production at the greenhouse facility has occurred, and it is expected to reach its operational capacity of 2,000 kgs harvested per month beginning May.
+Following the initial harvest, a gradual ramp-up of production at the greenhouse facility has occurred, and it is now, as of May 2021, close to reaching its operational capacity of 2,000 kgs harvested per month beginning May.
 The Niagara Facility's perpetual harvest offsets seasonal fluctuations in inventory inherent in outdoor cultivation and ensures consistent, standardized supply of dried flower for medical, adult-use sales channels, and international sales channels.

 During the three months ended December 31, 2020 ("Q4 2020"), the Company completed an inspection with certified auditors, who deemed the facility to be operating as European Union Good Agricultural Practices ("EU GACP") compliant.
 This allows flower grown at the Niagara Greenhouse to be exported to certain international markets including the European Union, after it has been dried and packaged in an EU-GMP certified facility.
-Production lots which are destined for international sale are grown under specific EU GACP standard operation procedures, with first harvests of flower grown under these conditions completed subsequent to the reporting period.
+Production lots which are destined for international sale are grown under specific EU GACP standard operation procedures, with first harvests of flower grown under these conditions completed during the reporting period.
+See "International Cannabis Opportunity" for further discussion.